nrokh/RTmocapFB/README.md

 * Combine haptic triggers with feedback loop
 * Craft baseline FPA estimation script
 * Set naming and saving conventions, folder structure
 * Test feedback scaling slope
+* Pilot test vibrotactile sensitivity ML App

 To do:
+* Write Python script for Vicon for proprioceptive sensitivity test
-* Pilot test vibrotactile sensitivity ML App
+* Pilot test proprioceptive sensitivity
 * Quantify delay/estimate how long it takes to detect a step and send a command
 * Run pilot trial start to finish